IrinaShafeeva/IrinaShafeeva/README.md

 If you are looking for a dedicated and analytically-driven professional, I invite you to connect with me.
 Let's discuss how my skills and passion for data analytics can benefit your organization and contribute to its success.

-## Tools
+## :hammer_and_wrench: Tools

-Microsoft Excel
+- Microsoft Excel

-Database: Google BigQuery, SQL Server
+- Database: Google BigQuery, SQL Server

-Python: Pandas
+- Python: Pandas

-Business Intelligence: Tableau
+- Business Intelligence: Tableau

-## Projects
+## 	:briefcase: Projects

 Here is my portfolio, where I showcase [my projects](https://github.com/IrinaShafeeva/Portfolio).

-## Contacts
+## :handshake: Contacts

 :envelope_with_arrow: irisha.shafeeva@gmail.com